PARASTOOP/PARASTOOP/README.md

 - 👋 Hi, I’m @PARASTOOP
 - 👀 I’m interested in machin learning and robotics...
 - 🌱 I’m currently learning  Machin learning Object Detection and visual recognition algoritms using Python Language.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on progects involved machin learning and AI.
-- 📫 How to reach me ...
+- 📫 How to reach me by

 <!---
 PARASTOOP/PARASTOOP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.